 Top 20 Things to Do in Lahaina, Maui

-I’ve had a love affair with Lahaina for some time now, ever since I moved to Maui 9 years ago.
-I have spent most of my time living on the West Maui so I’ve had ample time to try all the things to do in Lahaina.
+Wondering what to do in Lahaina?
+I’ve had a love affair with Lahaina for some time now, ever since I moved to Maui.
+I have spent most of my time living on West Maui so I’ve had ample time to try all the things to do in Lahaina.

 My partner Joe, the man behind the camera grew up in Lahaina.
 Its crazy to think that his home town attracts visitors from all over the globe.
-Just know that all the information you’re about to get is straight from the source and the only list you’ll need.
+It is the perfect, charming Maui town and should be included on anyone’s itinerary.

 2. Take a Surf Lesson